nhsconnect/gpconnect/pages/appointments/appointments_use_case_book_an_appointment.md

 The following data-elements are mandatory (i.e data MUST be present).

-- the patient `participant` of the appointment.
+- a patient `participant` of the appointment.
-- the primary practitioner `participant` of the appointment.
+- a location `participant` of the appointment.
 - the `start` and `end` of the appointment.
 - the `status` identifying the appointment as "booked".
 - the `slot` details of one or more free slots to be booked.
+- An `actor` reference in any supplied `participant`

 The following data-elements SHOULD be included when available.

 - a practitioner `participant` of the appointment.

-{% include important.html content="Multiple adjacent free slots can be booked using the same appointment (i.e. two 15 minute slots to obtain one 30 minute consultation)." %}
+{% include important.html content="Multiple adjacent free slots can be booked using the same appointment (i.e. two 15 minute slots to obtain one 30 minute consultation).
+Details on how providers will indicate that slots can be considered adjacent can be found in the [Payload Response Body](appointments_use_case_search_for_free_slots.html#payload-response-body) section of the [Search for free slots](appointments_use_case_search_for_free_slots.html) API Use Case page." %}

 The following guidance around Appointment Resource element should be followed when populating any of the listed fields: